nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 The approach resembles the
 [memento pattern](https://en.wikipedia.org/wiki/Memento_pattern) - a
 common tool for implementing undo-redo.
-While this approach definitely works, it has certain flaws:
+While it definitely works, it has certain flaws:

 **It can get big.** You're basically multiplying your application's state.
 Depending on the scope you'd like to apply undo-redo to, this